 The Company accounts for equity investment in entities with significant influence under equity-method accounting.
 Under this method, the Group's pro rata share of income (loss) from investment is recognized in the condensed consolidated statements of comprehensive income.
 Dividends received reduce the carrying amount of the investment.
 When the Company's share of loss in an equity-method investee equals or exceeds its carrying value of the investment in that entity, the equity method investment can be reduced below zero based on losses, if the Company either is liable for the obligations of the investee or provides for losses in excess of the investment when imminent return to profitable operations by the investee appears to be assured.
 Otherwise, the Company does not recognize its share of equity method losses exceeding its carrying amount of the investment, but discloses the losses in the footnotes.
 Equity-method investment is reviewed for impairment by assessing if the decline in market value of the investment below the carrying value is other-than-temporary.
 In making this determination, factors are evaluated in determining whether a loss in value should be recognized.
-These include consideration of the intent and ability of the Group to hold investment and the ability of the investee to sustain an earnings capacity, justifying the carrying amount of the investment.
-Impairment losses are recognized in other expense when a decline in value is deemed to be other-than-temporary.
+These include consideration of the investment losses are recognized in other expense when a decline in value is deemed to be other-than-temporary.